h3tz/Ch3f_Bot-V1/README.md

 ## Tech
 The V1 bots are based on [Impact with Bariton] and a python script.
-Statistics are collected from a [InfluxDB] cloud storage and visualized for the pulic with [Grafana].
+Statistics are collected from a [InfluxDB] cloud storage and visualized for the public with [Grafana].

 ## Bans
 Some Players are already banned from service.
 This potentially happens when players killing a bot and the developer observed it.